-The Centre for Chinese Studies (CCS) at Stellenbosch University is the leading African research institution for innovative & policy relevant analysis of the relations between China and Africa.
-This Annual Report is a palette of key events and developments in China-Africa relations in 2011 and the CCS activities on and around these developments.
+The annual report of the Centre for Chinese Studies, China-Africa Relations 2015, highlights the development of China-Africa relations including changes and achievements of the Centre during 2015.
+This annual report is a palette of key events and developments in China-Africa relations in 2015 and the CCS activities on and around these developments